bordoley/SQLitePCL.pretty/README.md

 * SQLiteException - An exception wrapper around SQLite's error codes.

 * SQLiteVersion - A struct that wraps the SQLite numeric version.

+## Asynchronous API
+* IAsyncDatabaseConnection - A wrapper around an instance of an IDatabaseConnection that provides lock free FIFO scheduling of access to the database connection.
+Work items can be scheduled on the TaskPool, ThreadPool, SynchronizationContext or any other RX IScheduler.
+Note that this class is not thread safe, and only provides a way to schedule work on a given database connection in a non-blocking fashion.
+In addition, this interface provides exposes database events as IObservable instances, and numerous extension methods are provided to asynchronously execute queries against a database connection.

+* IAsyncStatement - A wrapper around an instance IStatement, that allows asynchronous querying and reuse of a prepared statement.
+Note that work items scheduled on the async statements queue are run on the same queue as the database connection used to generate the IAsyncStatement.

+Note: IAsyncDatabaseConnection and IAsyncStatement are not re-entrant.
+You may not access them from code running within a work item.
+Doing so may result in deadlock or other unexpected behavior and is not supported.

 # Let me see an example
 ```